By TIM FAULKNER/ecoRI News staff

 He said, however, that the state Department of Environmental Management (DEM) ultimately decides if the water supply is adequate, “or if conditions have to be placed on the power plant.”

 DEM and the Rhode Island Water Resource Board refused to answer ecoRI News questions about the adequacy of the water supply in Burrillville.
-They deferred comment until the agency releases an advisory opinion to the Energy Facilities Siting Board, the committee deciding the fate of the power plant.
+They deferred comment until the agency releases an advisory opinion to the Energy Facility Siting Board, the committee deciding the fate of the power plant.
 DEM has until Sept.
 10 to submit the advisory opinion.

 Other factors that weigh on the water supply include a possible expansion of the existing Ocean State Power natural-gas plant, as well as future residential and commercial development, such as the ongoing expansion of the Daniele specialty meats business.